beemojs/beemo/docs/drivers/prettier.md

 };
 ```

-This feature follows the same configuration lifecycle as `.prettierrc`, with the added benefit of
+This feature follows the same configuration lifecycle as `prettier.config.js`, with the added
-conditional logic, and being generated at runtime!
+benefit of conditional logic, and being generated at runtime!